a31k/RadixStringSorter/README.md

 Additionally, the user is given the choice of displaying text either separated by the newline character `\n` or by the generic space character.
 This provides visual aid to more easily discern the difference between shorter and longer character sequences.

 ## Application
-While the development of this program was mostly for personal learning and development, there are still potential applications such as:
+While the development of this program was mostly for my personal learning of the algorithm, there are still potential applications such as:

 - Pattern recognition
 - Indexing